-Semester Credits Lecture Hours Lab Hours Total Contact Hours 3 15 60 75 joints for overlap, subtle movement and settling.
+Semester Credits Lecture Hours Lab Hours Total Contact Hours 3 15 60 75

+Continuation of 3D Animation 2 with an emphasis on acting and performance.
+Advanced scene blocking for dialogue and introduction to facial animation and expression.
+Focus on refining animation, breaking joints for overlap, subtle movement and settling.
 Analysis of phonemes for speech and expression in eyes and mouth to maximize expression.
 Students will produce original animation with the option of using their own models.
 Prerequisite: DAA365 or DAA321.
 Co-requisite: None